manwar/docker-guide/README.md

 You can get this information when you type `docker ps` command.

-If we try to reach port 80 outside the container as in the browser `http://localhost` then you would get error `The site can't be reached`
+If we try to reach port 80 outside the container as in the browser `https://localhost:80` then you would get error `The site can't be reached`

+Let's stop the container first:

+    $ docker stop 3f35dc78986b

+Now we would run the container with port binding like below:

+    $ docker run -d -p 9000:80 nginx:1.27

+Check the container status

+    $ docker ps